-- 1 In the Server URLs step, (see page 16), complete one of the following steps. - Double-click a Management Server URL. - Click Add to create a new Management Server URL. - 2 In the Edit Server URL dialog box that appears, select the Connect using HTTPS check box - 3 Select any of the following options, as required: - Allow self-signed certificates: Select to enable the Agent Manager to accept self-signed certificates from the Management Server. - Allow a certificate with an unexpected common name: Select to enable the Agent Manger to accept a certificate with a common name (host name) different than the one reported by the Management Server.
+- 1 In the Server URLs step, (see page 16), complete one of the following steps. - Double-click a Management Server URL. - Click Add to create a new Management Server URL. - 2 In the Edit Server URL dialog box that appears, select the Connect using HTTPS check box - 3 Select any of the following options, as required: - Allow self-signed certificates: Select to enable the Agent Manager to accept self-signed certificates from the Management Server. - NOTE: It is not recommended to enable this configuration in FIPS-compliant mode for security consideration. - Allow a certificate with an unexpected common name: Select to enable the Agent Manger to accept a certificate with a common name (host name) different than the one reported by the Management Server.
 Specify the name in the Certificate Common Name box.